SHA888/WeKnoRust/mcp-server/README.md

-# WeKnowRust MCP Server
+# WeKnoRust MCP Server

-This is a Model Context Protocol (MCP) server that provides access to the WeKnowRust knowledge management API.
+This is a Model Context Protocol (MCP) server that provides access to the WeKnoRust knowledge management API.

 ## Quick Start